kumarshantanu/basil/README.md

 "foo <% (inc num) %> bar" | {:inc inc :num 45} | "foo 46 bar"
 ```

-Use `basil.core/parse-compile` to parse and compile a template.
+Use `basil.core/parse-compile` to parse and compile a template and use
-Use `basil.core/render-template` to render a compiled template.
+`basil.core/render-template` to render a compiled template.

 ### Template Groups